yunyaogu/yunyaogu.github.io/README.md

 # ReddeningNeckThanJudging
 # NJ
 # NJvibe
-# I support all work types of women.
+# Less Judging More Support.

 # Now practicing telling more low class jokes to network, or simply being #Alpha like pulling out thick neck.